giellalt/lang-lut/src-fst-morphology-stems-propernouns.lexc.md

 Proper nouns
-Proper nouns in LUSHOOTSEED language
+Proper nouns in LUSHOOTSEED language inflect in the same way as common nouns

 * * *